lopaka/instructions/ubuntu-14.10-install-asus-x205ta.md

 # Instructions to install Ubuntu 14.10 on ASUS EeeBook X205TA

+*NOTICE: because of the lack of hardware support on the X205TA at the time of writing this doc, I have returned the device.
+The items that were the deal breakers: wireless and sound.*

 ## BIOS
 press F2 before boot to get into BIOS.
 Under Security, set 'Secure Boot Control' to Disabled